DanWahlin/AngularCLI-ASPNET-Core-CustomersService/README.md

 # Angular ASP.NET Core Project

-This project provides an example of getting started using ASP.NET Core and Angular together in one project.
-The project has the following goals:
+This project provides an example of getting started using ASP.NET Core and Angular together in one project and is an updated version of the code shown in the [Integrating Angular with ASP.NET Core RESTful Services on Pluralsight](https://www.pluralsight.com/courses/angular-aspnetcore-restful-services).
+If you're coming from the Pluralsight course you'll find the Angular code for the project in the Client folder now.

+The project
+has the following goals:

 * Keep the Angular project code completely separate from the ASP.NET Core code to make updates of either technology easier in the future.
 This was a key consideration when organizing the folders/files in the project.